documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 3. Select **“Save Redaction”** and then **“Okay”**.
 4. You will be forwarded back to the **“Your Documents”** page.
 Once your document is finished processing, the text you selected has been blacked out.

-[NOTE]**Redactions are permanent, and cannot be undone.** When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the **"text"** tab.
-No trace of it will be left in the document file.[/NOTE]
+NOTE:**Redactions are permanent, and cannot be undone.** When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the **"text"** tab.
+No trace of it will be left in the document file.

 ## Page Tools